Reconstruction (architecture): Reasons for and against reconstructions

-Since the end of the Second World War, the reconstruction of buildings has been the subject of controversy, especially in cities destroyed by the war.
+Since the end of the Second World War, the reconstruction of buildings has been controversial, especially in cities destroyed by the war.

-In the public debate around reconstruction it is mostly assumed that historical or historicising architecture is perceived by the average citizen as more appealing than contemporary architecture.
-The loss of the "beautiful old" is seen as an aesthetic diminution, historically created and poorly closed building gaps are experienced as a permanent "flaw in the cityscape".
+In the public debate around reconstruction, it is mostly assumed that historical or historicising architecture is perceived by the average citizen as more appealing than contemporary architecture.
+The loss of the "beautiful old" is seen as an aesthetic diminution, and historically created and poorly closed building gaps are experienced as a permanent "flaw in the cityscape".